vulcan-estudios/vulcanval/doc/sass-intro.md

 # vulcanval

-Vulcan Validator, a jQuery plugin for form validations.
+> Vulcan Validator, validate data forms in client and server sides.

+A package to validate data objects (possibly extracted from HTML forms) in client and server sides and a customizable jQuery plugin to validate them in realtime.

 ## License